Best modern FP&A software: Runway vs Liveflow vs Datarails

 1. Data integration

-Runway connects with ERPs, CRMs, HRIS tools, and your data warehouse — with real-time updates that let you model directly from data sources.
+Runway connects with over 750+ tools, such as ERPs, CRMs, HRIS tools, and your data warehouse, with real-time updates that let you model directly from data sources.
 Forecasts update as actuals flow in.

-Liveflow is focused on QuickBooks/Xero to Google Sheets syncing.
-It’s fast for small setups, but doesn’t scale across systems or departments.
+Liveflow is focused exclusively on QuickBooks/Xero to Google Sheets syncing.
+It’s fast for simple setups, but doesn’t handle multi-system models or cross-functional data flows on its own.

 Datarails supports flexible data integrations, and offers sync options as frequent as hourly.
-But it requires learning Datarails-specific formula syntax to link spreadsheets back to the cloud database.
+It centralizes data in a cloud database, but linking spreadsheets back into that model requires learning Datarails-specific formula syntax.

 2. Modeling and scenario planning

-Datarails lets you use existing Excel models — powerful for teams with complex logic, but maintenance becomes a real cost over time.
+Datarails lets you use existing Excel models, which can be powerful for teams with complex logic, but as the model grows, maintaining sprawling workbooks and teaching others how to change them becomes a real cost.

 3. Reporting and Dashboards